oracle/terraform-provider-oci/website/docs/d/core_cross_connect.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The cross-connect's Oracle ID (OCID).
 * `location_name` - The name of the FastConnect location where this cross-connect is installed.
+* `macsec_properties` - Properties used for MACsec (if capable).
+	* `encryption_cipher` - Type of encryption cipher suite to use for the MACsec connection.
+	* `primary_key` - An object defining the Secrets-in-Vault OCIDs representing the MACsec key.
+		* `connectivity_association_key_secret_id` - Secret [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) containing the Connectivity Association Key (CAK) of this MACsec key.
+		* `connectivity_association_key_secret_version` - The secret version of the `connectivityAssociationKey` secret in Vault.
+		* `connectivity_association_name_secret_id` - Secret [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) containing the Connectivity association Key Name (CKN) of this MACsec key.
+		* `connectivity_association_name_secret_version` - The secret version of the connectivity association name secret in Vault.
+	* `state` - Indicates whether or not MACsec is enabled.
+* `oci_logical_device_name` - The FastConnect device that terminates the logical connection.
+This device might be different than the device that terminates the physical connection.
+* `oci_physical_device_name` - The FastConnect device that terminates the physical connection.
 * `port_name` - A string identifying the meet-me room port for this cross-connect.
 * `port_speed_shape_name` - The port speed for this cross-connect.
 Example: `10 Gbps`
 * `state` - The cross-connect's current state.